 Health professionals can bulk order copies (max 50) of the leaflet printed in English, ATSI or in various languages via email email@example.com or by calling our contact centre on 1300 342 238.

 To locate your nearest community sharps disposal facility, get directions to the facility and view its opening hours visit safesharps.org.au

 For sharps disposal containers and other related products then visit Australia’s largest online store for all your diabetes essentials. diabetesshop.com

 Your feedback is important to us

-Share your feedback and complete the survey online to go into the draw to win a e-gift card.
+Share your feedback and complete the survey online.
 Take our survey

 Local Council information

 New South Wales – Find out how your council supports the safe disposal of sharps.
 NSW Health – Resources by Councils